 Build or buy?
-The case for outsourcing recruitment in times of uncertainty.
+The case for outsourcing recruitment in uncertain times

-Supporting these teams were multi-million-dollar CAPEX projects to procure leading edge technology, develop integrated workforce management frameworks and leverage detailed talent analytics.
-While there is no doubt that such teams can demonstrate return on investment, they often lack the flexibility to respond to changing business and economic environments.
+While there is no doubt that such teams can demonstrate a return on investment, they often lack the flexibility to respond to changing business and economic environments.
 In a more fiscally constrained period is it time to pursue a ‘buy’ rather than a ‘build’ strategy in the talent acquisition arena?

 Applying a commercial lens to recruitment outsourcing